atalafha/Monty-Hall-problem/README.md

 ## Contents:

-app.R: Shiny app main scripts.
+MontyHallShinyApp.R: Shiny app main scripts.

 # How to Use